fyne-io/developer.fyne.io/tutorial/write-custom-widget.md

 As you can see the `Layout(Size)` and `MinSize()` functions are similar to the `fyne.Layout` interface, without the `[]fyne.CanvasObject` parameter - this is because a widget does need to be laid out but it controls which objects will be included.

-The `Refresh()` method is triggered when the widget this renderer draws has changed or if the theme is altered.
+The `Refresh()` function is triggered when the widget this renderer draws has changed or if the theme is altered.
 In either situation we may need to make adjustments to how it looks.
-Lastly the `Destroy()` method is called when this renderer is no longer needed so it should clear any resources that would otherwise leak.
+Lastly the `Destroy()` function is called when this renderer is no longer needed so it should clear any resources that would otherwise leak.

 Compare again with the button widget - it's `fyne.WidgetRenderer` implementation is based on the following type: